 In examining our motives for missing church, we should also examine our motives for attending church.
 Do we attend church to make ourselves appear spiritual?
 To interact with possible business contacts?
 Or do we attend because of the legalistic notion that says the more frequently we walk through the doors of a church, the more God is pleased with us?
 It’s true that there are many people who attend church regularly yet do not have a good relationship with the Lord.
 If your church attendance involves nothing more than sitting bored and inattentive through the singing and sermon, and then leaving immediately after the service ends, then you might as well have missed church, as you did not gain anything from it and you contributed nothing to it.

 We should want to attend church so we can fellowship with others who have also experienced the amazing grace of Jesus Christ.
 We should avoid missing church, whenever possible, because we recognize the importance of hearing God’s Word, applying it to our lives, and sharing it with others.
 We should attend church, not to collect spiritual bonus points, but because we love God, love His people, and love His Word.
 Every Christian should attempt to attend church regularly.
 At the same time, missing church for a good reason is in no sense a sin or something that should cause feelings of guilt.

 When you miss (do not attend) church, do you miss (have a longing for) church?
-If so, that is a sign you have a good and biblical connection with church.
+If so, that’s a sign you have a good connection with church.
 If not, that is a sign you need to re-evaluate your choice of church and/or participation in church.
 God knows our hearts.
-God is not impressed by a person attending every Sunday morning service, Sunday evening service, mid-week service, and Bible study opportunity a church offers.
-Godís desire is that we utilize the local church.
+God is not impressed by a person simply because he attends every service.
+God’s desire is to build us up in Christ, and His method in this age involves the local church.